FOR NOVEMBER 3RD OFFICIAL POLL RESULTS; CLICK HERE

 - Public Meeting Notices (MUST be filed and time stamped 48 hours prior to meeting)

-Business Certificates (“dba”) must be filed by unincorporated business located in Hamilton that are conducting business under a name other than one’s own.
+Business Certificates (“DBA form”) must be filed by unincorporated business located in Hamilton that are conducting business under a name other than one’s own.
 The fee for a Business Certificate is $25 and is valid for four years upon which time is renewable.
 Renewals and withdrawals must be done in writing and must be notarized.
+The fee for a Withdrawal Certificate is $10.

 The following by-laws are sold by the Town Clerk’s office: Zoning By-Laws with maps – $20.; Subdivision Rules and Regulation – $5.; Town By-Laws – $5.
 These publications can also be downloaded from the town website.

 Per Massachusetts state law, all dogs six months of age and older must be licensed in the town in which they reside.
 Evidence of a current rabies vaccination must be provided to the Clerk’s Office prior to issuance of license.
-Intact males and females $20.; Neutered males and spayed females $15.; owners over 70 years of age are granted first dog license at no charge.
-The annual license is good from April 1-March 31.
+Intact males and females $20.; Neutered males and spayed females $15.; owners over 70 years of age are granted the first dog license at no charge.
+The annual license is good from April 1 – March 31.
 Beginning in June, late fees are assessed.
+Click here for more information.

 Street listings are available for $15.00.